NicusorN5/Mario-Worker-Ultimate/README.md

 ## Credits to

-- TheMarioVariable : tips with drawing the UI, assets)
+- TheMarioVariable : tips with drawing the UI, assets, Feather Engine used as source code reference)
 - Rubiestice: assets from MCM
 - Buziol Games, Softendo - original games and assets.